Xceptance/xlt-documentation/content/en/about-xlt/20-feature-overview.md

 {{< /image >}}

 ## Misc
-Obviously all the feature mentioned above are just the tip of the iceberg.
+Obviously all the features mentioned above are just the tip of the iceberg.
 XLT has many more cool concepts and properties you can exploit to built rich test suites and evaluate the performance of systems under test in detail.

 ## Disclaimer
 You might recall the Script Developer.
 An IDE integrated in Firefox to record, edit, and execute test automation.
 When Mozilla abandoned the XUL-interface API and effectively broke the add-on concept in half, XLT had to abandon the UI interface for test automation.